RuntimeError123/hass-mc66c/README.md

 - api_password (optional)

     Password which is configured as api_password in Home Assistant's configuration.yaml or secrets.yaml.
-Leave empty if your Home Assistant is not protected by a password.
+Remove from config file if your Home Assistant is not protected by a password.
 I recommend configuring an api password for Home Assistant.

 - [energy/volume/temp_in/temp_out]\_entity_id (required)